marc-rose/systems/golden-images/centos-template.md

 1. Configure the network card of the virtual machine with a temporary (static or DHCP) configuration.
 The network settings will be removed in a later step.
 In this example we are using DHCP.
    1. Give the CentOS machine a temporary hostname.
 Click **Apply**.
    1. Enable the interface to obtain an IP address.
 Click **Done**.
-1. Start the installation.
+1. Click on **Begin Installation**.
+The installation will happen the background and can take several minutes.

    1. Configure the root password.
 Make sure this meets complexity requirements, and is documented in an appropriate location.
    1. Configure an administrator user.
-Make sure this is documented in an appropriate location or based on established password standards for templates.
-Click Done.
+Make sure this is documented in an appropriate location.
+Click **Done**.

-1. Reboot the virtual machine.
-You may need to click **Finish configuration** before **Reboot** is available
+1. When installation is complete, reboot the virtual machine.
+You may need to click **Finish configuration** before **Reboot** is available.
 1. Connect to the VM by one of the following methods:
    - SSH to the new CentOS virtual machine via CLI or SSH client with the local administrator account.
 You should be able to connect via hostname if DNS/WINS/NETBIOS is functioning.
+The IP can be found by using the command `ip addr`
    - vSphere console.
 This can cause difficulty when attempting to copy and paste text.
-1. Upgrade the CentOS packages
+1. Upgrade the installed CentOS packages

    `$ sudo yum upgrade [-y]`